How It Works

 4. Distribution

 Section titled “4.
-Distribution”The enhanced data is aggregated into standard latest_intel.json formats.
-Once the schemas are validated against the alaskaintel-brain definitions, the data is pushed and synchronized directly into Cloudflare’s massive global R2 network or static Git proxy layers via edge servers.
+Distribution”The enhanced data is aggregated into standard incident formats.
+The data is pushed and synchronized directly into an enterprise-grade global edge network, ensuring maximum uptime and redundancy.

 5. Consumption

 Section titled “5.
-Consumption”Front-end applications ping the data.alaskaintel.com global edge endpoints in real-time.
-By leveraging powerful asynchronous local caching through libraries like TanStack Query, applications gracefully fall back automatically during temporary connectivity gaps and heavily throttle unneeded network requests.
+Consumption”Front-end applications and enterprise clients access global edge endpoints in real-time.
+By leveraging powerful local caching, applications gracefully fall back automatically during temporary connectivity gaps in the field.

 Section titled “6.
-Cross-Origin Control”Security layers orchestrated by Cloudflare handle strictly-enforced CORS boundaries.
-Only verified alaskaintel.com frontends and pre-approved enterprise IPs are permitted to pull these unencrypted JSON blobs in their raw, real-time states.
+Security”Strict security layers orchestrated at the edge handle enforced access boundaries.
+Only verified frontends and pre-approved enterprise networks are permitted to pull these data streams in their raw, real-time states.